LEGOLAND California VIP Experience Review

 The concierge proceeded to walk us to our room, and on the way shared an overview of what to expect from our VIP Experience as well as entertainment options at the hotel.

 One thing to note: A bellhop’s service wasn’t offered up front.
 We’d packed light, so didn’t need assistance, but remembered that this had been listed as a “perk” with the package.
 If you have heavier bags, let the concierge know right away, as it’s quite a walk through the lobby.

 When hopping in the hotel’s elevators to head to our room, we didn’t expect any surprises.
 But, just as the doors close, dance music comes on, a disco ball begins to spin, and, if you’re with a fun crowd, a mini-dance party begins!

-In case anyone needs to be encouraged, the entire elevator is decorated with wallpaper designed with dancing LEGO figurines.
+In case anyone needs to be encouraged, the entire elevator is decorated with wallpaper designed with dancing LEGO characters.

 Our room was on the second floor, which is resplendent with pirate decor from floor to ceiling!
-It’s a totally immersive theme experience that’s made complete by a talking, kid-size pirate figurine that greets guests as they pass by.
+It’s a totally immersive theme experience that’s made complete by a talking, kid-size pirate models that greet guests as they pass by.